DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/scrolling/mode.md

 acceptValues: 'infinite' | 'standard' | 'virtual'
 type: String
 default: 'standard'
-firedEvents: contentReady
 ---
 ---
 ##### shortDescription
 Specifies the scrolling mode.

 ---
-If you change this option, the DataGrid reloads.
+If you change this property, the DataGrid reloads.

 The following scrolling modes are available: